isetareh/cpp-project/README.md

 ### `poly.h`

-The `poly.h` header file contains definitions and functions for creating and managing 2D polygonal shapes.
+The `poly.h` header file contains definitions and functions for creating 2D polygonal shapes.

 ### `shape.h`

-The `shape.h` header file extends 2D shapes into 3D and provides functions to create and manage 3D shapes, compute their volume, and calculate their surface area.
+The `shape.h` header file extends 2D shapes into 3D and provides functions to create 3D shapes, compute their volume, and calculate their surface area.

 #### Key Functions